troopjs/todomvc.troopjs.com/README.md

 It's also recommended that there's an `index.html` file in here, and that it is the application landing-page.

 So let's start with our todo application.
 The first thing we should do is to copy the [template](https://github.com/addyosmani/todomvc/tree/master/template) resources to the correct locations.
-Once we're done with this we'll take a look at the index.html
+Once we're done with this we'll take a look at index.html

 ```html
 <!doctype html>